 Moreno (Equalizer) blog depiction of Robert Priddy, 2008

 Equalizer (Gerald Joe Moreno) furthered a web campaign of purported exposure.
 A number of his blogs bore the proclaimer of “Sai Critics Exposed.”
-The Sai reference denotes Sathya Sai Baba, not Shirdi Sai Baba (I have written two books featuring favourable accounts of the latter entity, but Moreno lore and libel completely ignored these).
+The Sai reference denotes Sathya Sai Baba, not Shirdi Sai Baba (I had then written two books featuring favourable accounts of the Shirdi entity, but Moreno lore and libel completely ignored these).

 The contested Equalizer blogs also bore an explicit campaigning motto, worded as: “Campaign to Stop Anti-Sai Activist’s Abuse.”
 This motto was deceptive.
 Anti-Sai was a favourite slogan of Moreno, who declared his own orientation in terms of Pro-Sai.
-The “abuse” here referred to allegations of sexual abuse, and other problems, in relation to Sathya Sai Baba (d.
-2011).
+The “abuse” here referred to testimonies of sexual abuse, plus other problems, in relation to Sathya Sai Baba (d.2011).
 Moreno did not recognise the validity of testimonies from ex-devotee victims.

-There were nine blogspot features pillorying “Sai Critics.”
+There were nine Moreno blogspot features pillorying “Sai Critics.”
 Seven of these were ex-devotees, including retired academic Robert Priddy and Dr. Timothy Conway.
-Reinier van der Sandt (the Dutch musician) was not an ex-devotee, but the webmaster of exbaba.com, a major website for critique of Sathya Sai Baba.
+Reinier van der Sandt (the Dutch musician) was not an ex-devotee; he was described to me as a webmaster of exbaba.com, a major website for critique of Sathya Sai Baba.
 I was the only non-activist represented.
 The attack and defamation was thus being extended into the public sector.
-I was not an ex-devotee, and nor a web activist against the guru, although I was an objector to Moreno tactics in my direction.
+I was not an ex-devotee, nor a web activist against the guru.
+However, I was definitely an objector to Moreno tactics in my direction.